,

 How can I save money?

-You can find eggs on sale almost always at the local grocery store, as these are a common staple for most grocery shopping lists.
-You can choose to stock up during sales or to look around for the best deal.
+You can find eggs on sale almost always at the local grocery store and supermarkets, as these are a common staple for most grocery shopping lists.
+You may want to stock up during sales or to look around for the best deal.

 Always the store-branded eggs will be 20% to 30% cheaper than the name-branded eggs.

-The best option in terms of value and nutrition will almost always be fresh eggs from a farm.
+The best option in terms of value and nutrition, when buying eggs, will almost always be fresh eggs from a farm.
 So, try to find a local farm or farmer’s market close to you.

 Like with most food purchases, you may be able to save money if you buy in bulk.
 Check out your local grocery store or wholesale club as you can usually find bulk packages that contain 18 or more eggs.